Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 ago, drawing a direct parallel from the Gaoian situation to the Holocaust.
 In response, the Knesset enacted a new Basic Law this morning, which as you know, sir, is essentially what passes for a Constitutional Amendment, since they don't have a Constitution.
-It declares the...hang on, sir, let me read this directly..." the officer trailed off.
+It declares the... hang on, sir, let me read this directly..." the officer trailed off.
 Sartori wasn't a bad boss, as far as this job went.
 Most of the time, he was downright pleasant to work for, as he was anything but a bullshitter, and in Colonel Howard's experience, that was a